-You are cordially invited to attend our Annual Meeting of Shareholders on Thursday, May 20, 2010, at the Omni Jacksonville Hotel, 245 Water Street, Jacksonville, Florida, at 4:00 p.m. local time.
-In the following Notice of Annual Meeting and Proxy Statement we describe the matters you will be asked to vote on at the Annual Meeting.
+You are cordially invited to attend our Annual Meeting of Shareholders on Thursday, May 17, 2012, at the Crowne Plaza Hotel, 1201 Riverplace Boulevard, Jacksonville, Florida, at 4:00 p.m. local time.
+In the following Notice of 2012 Annual Meeting and Proxy Statement, we describe the matters you will be asked to vote on at the meeting.

-Once again we are pleased to utilize the Securities and Exchange Commission rules allowing us to furnish our proxy materials to you over the Internet.
-We believe this allows us to provide the information you need in a more timely, efficient and cost effective manner.
+Once again, we are pleased to utilize the Securities and Exchange Commission rules allowing us to furnish our proxy materials to you over the Internet.
+We believe this allows us to provide the information you need in a more timely, efficient and cost-effective manner.
 As always, your vote is very important.
-I urge you to vote on the Internet, by telephone or by mail in order to be certain your shares are represented at the meeting, even if you plan to attend.
+I urge you to vote on the Internet, by telephone or by mail in order to be certain that your shares are represented at the meeting, even if you plan to attend.